Build-A-Bear CEO apologizes after 'heartbreaking' sale crowds

-WASHINGTON (Reuters) - Build-A-Bear Workshop Inc’s (BBW.N) chief executive apologized to disappointed customers and offered an extended discount on Friday, a day after its one-day pay-your-age event prompted massive crowds and shortages at some stores.
+WASHINGTON (Reuters) - Build-A-Bear Workshop Inc’s (BBW.N) chief executive on Friday apologized to disappointed customers and offered an extended discount, a day after its one-day pay-your-age event prompted massive crowds and shortages at some stores.

-Sharon Price John, in an interview on NBC’s “Today” program, called the overcrowded sale event, which had to be limited on Thursday, “heartbreaking” and said the global stuffed-animal retailer would extend a sale through the summer.
+Sharon Price John, in an interview on NBC’s “Today” program, called the overcrowded sale event, which had to be limited on Thursday, “heartbreaking” and said the global stuffed-animal retailer would offer a sale through the summer.

 “I am sorry that we were not able to provide the service that we wanted,” Price John said.
 “We are doing our very best and we are staying very focused on making sure that we do the best we can to make it right for people.”